 - High in Demand Due to its Low Cost.

 - Higher Income For Farmers Due to Great Market Value.

 - Highly Nutritious in Major Non-Basmati Rice Categories.

-High demand for IR 64 Parboiled Non-Basmati rice across the globe has opened up new avenues for new exporters.
+The high demand for IR 64 Parboiled Non-Basmati rice across the globe has opened up new avenues for new exporters.
 New exporters may get confused with the long process and paperwork involved in exports.
 On the other hand, bulk buyers looking to buy IR 64 Parboiled Non-Basmati rice from mills face the challenge of middlemen and intermediaries.
 The good news is that the advent of technology has made it possible to connect new customers globally irrespective of location and geography.
 Traditional B2B platforms lack the credibility of sellers and buyers.
 Identifying the service gap, TRADOLOGIE developed a path defining trade enabling platform.
 It’s a next-generation, B2B, trade enabler platform for bulk procurement.
 The main USP of the platform is connecting buyers and sellers directly.
-Buyers could see all the list of ir64 parboiled rice exporters quoting different rates of ir64 parboiled rice price.
-Selecting the suitable exporter get the best value out of a transaction.
+Buyers could see all the lists of ir64 parboiled rice exporters quoting different rates of ir64 parboiled rice prices.
+Selecting the suitable exporter gets the best value out of a transaction.
 The innovative concept of reverse innovation allows buyers to receive the best price from the participant sellers.
 Buyers can save up to 20% on bulk deals through the TRADOLOGIE platform.